MatejBransky/simplifr/README.md

   props: 'maybe some props'
 }
 ```
-Notice, that `path` contains all necessary information about parent nodes, while `description` contains all necessary information about child nodes.
+Notice, that `path` contains all necessary meta information about parent nodes, while `description` contains all necessary meta information about child nodes.

 Based on this meaning, we can express an abitrary JSON data in terms of `(path, description)` pairs:
 ```js